What's The Difference?

 Medigap vs MAPD?

-- Supplements are known as Medigap plans
+- Medicare Supplements are also known as "Medigap plans".

 Provider & Hospital Networks:

 - MAPD provider networks vary carrier to carrier, plan to plan.
-Doctor and provider networks can be limited to just NJ access or a regional.
-Out of state access may not be available.

 Out Of Pocket Expeneses: